alaurenson/Shantou-2018/Identification/README.md

 $ gunzip nr.gz
 ```

-It's possible to download only portions of the nr by going [here](ftp://ftp.ncbi.nlm.nih.gov/blast/db/).
+It's possible to download only portions of the nr by going to ftp://ftp.ncbi.nlm.nih.gov/blast/db/.
 I may decide that this is more appropriate, depending on how long downloads are taking.

 ----